MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/startlayout/Export-StartLayout.md

 PS C:\> Export-StartLayout -UseDesktopApplicationID  -Path "C:\Layouts\Marketing.json"
 ```

-This command exports the layout of the tiles on Start menu of a computer running Windows 10 1809 or later to a file named Marketing.json in the C:\Layouts folder.
-It exports applications' IDs instead of paths to a shortcut links.
+This command exports the layout of the tiles on the Start menu of a computer running Windows 10, version 1809 or later, to a file named Marketing.json in the C:\Layouts folder.
+It exports the applications' IDs instead of paths to a shortcut link.

 ## PARAMETERS